Cyberpunk 2077: DLC and update

-Prior to the announcement of the game's only planned expansion, Phantom Liberty, CD Projekt Red had released 18 different DLCs for the game as of February 2021.
-One of the DLCs released included content from the Cyberpunk: Edgerunners anime.
-The expansion, which stars Idris Elba, was released in September 2023.
+In September 2022, CD Projekt Red released Patch 1.6, also known as the "Edgerunners Update", which added free DLC and in-game content inspired by the Cyberpunk: Edgerunners anime.
+The Phantom Liberty expansion, which stars Idris Elba, was released in September 2023, where the actor voices and models as the character Secret Agent Solomon Reed.

 Update 2.0, released just days before the Phantom Liberty expansion, brought a series of major changes that overhauled the core elements of the RPG, and was met with positive reviews.
 Nearly three years after the game's release, many minor bugs have been fixed.
 "Update 2.0 has given Cyberpunk 2077 a pulse that didn't exist before," Polygon reported.
 The patch also added a Ukrainian language option, but the translation contained anti-Russian statements specifically referring to Russia's invasion of Ukraine in 2022.
 CD Projekt apologised, stating that it was unaware these comments had been included.
 The translations were provided by an external agency hired for localisation, and the company said they would be replaced in the next update.
-Following the 2.0 update, Cyberpunk 2077 became the first game to feature AI-powered ray tracing with Nvidia DLSS 3.5.
+Following the 2.0 update, Cyberpunk 2077 became the first game to feature AI-powered ray tracing with Nvidia's DLSS 3.5.

-Along with the release of the "Ultimate Edition" on 5 December 2023, CD Projekt released Update 2.1, which they characterised as "the last major update", which introduces a functioning Metro system, additional scenes with V's romantic interest, and other quality improvements.
+Along with the release of the "Ultimate Edition" on 5 December 2023, CD Projekt released Update 2.1, which was described as "the last major update", which introduces a functioning Metro system, additional scenes with V's romantic interest, and other quality improvements.
 As of February 2024, only 17 developers remained working on Cyberpunk 2077.
 Three months later, none were left.
 However, at the end of 2024, CD Projekt unexpectedly released update 2.2, which included a feature where Johnny Silverhand would sit in the passenger seat while V was driving, occasionally commenting or reacting to the surrounding events.
 Patch 2.21 adds support for Nvidia DLSS 4, along with other changes, making Cyberpunk 2077 the first game to utilise DLSS 4's new multi-frame generation technology.